 * Click here for rating key

-Foster Burger Restaurant Review: Almost everyone likes a burger, but even skeptics will be intrigued by Foster Burger's location is unassuming, on a busy section of a utilitarian boulevard better known for auto repair and pawn shops.
-But the burgers are among the most creative in the city.
-The basic patty of hand-ground beef with lettuce, house-made pickles, "Foster sauce" and onions is tasty enough, but add the fluffy brioche bun, baked by An Xuyen Bakery next door, and a selection of add-on's (at extra cost) to put it into its own class.
+Foster Burger Restaurant Review: Almost everyone likes a burger, but even skeptics will be intrigued by Foster Burger's outside-the-box takes on putting a patty into a bun.
+The standard hand-ground beef with lettuce, house-made pickles, "Foster sauce" and onions is tasty enough, but switch to a fluffy brioche bun baked by An Xuyen Bakery next door, plus add-on's (at additional cost) to seriously raise the bar.
 Non-beef eaters may choose turkey, lamb or surprisingly good hemp veggie burgers.
 The Kiwi combines a lamb burger with cheddar, pickled beets, egg, mayo, lettuce, pickles and onions.
 Sides are also a cut above.
 A wedge salad is adorned with pork belly and herbal green goddess dressing.
-Fry preparations range from the trendy and caloric poutine (gravy-topped crunchy cheese curds) to a "black and white" version with Parmesan, truffle oil and homemade squid ink aïoli.
-Drinks can be cocktails as quirky as the burgers (Jameson and pickle juice, anyone?) to beers and old-fashioned chocolate malts.
+Fry preparations range from trendy and caloric poutine (a Quebecoise favorite) of gravy-topped crunchy cheese curds, to a "black and white" version with Parmesan, truffle oil and homemade squid ink aïoli.
+Order a quirky cocktail (Jameson and pickle juice, anyone?) or choose a beer or old-fashioned chocolate malt.
 Oversize booths will hide any overindulgence, or snag a comfortable seat on the heated patio.
-Old concert posters on the wall provide atmosphere and may remind some patrons of their glorious youth at venues like La Luna and Satyricon.
+Old concert posters are wall candy, and may remind some patrons of their glorious youth at venues like La Luna and Satyricon.